 If you are looking at joining the Australian military you should be aware that any injuries or illnesses will be treated by the Army, Navy or Air Force while you are in the service.
 Once you take discharge, “accepted” medical conditions will be processed by the Department of Veterans Affairs.

-Training and Information Program
+Advocacy Training and Development Program

 The RSL reborn: Modern day veterans to breathe new life into iconic institution